San Diego State Aztecs football: Marshall Faulk's impact

 Marshall Faulk was a standout high school athlete who played both running back and cornerback.
-Faulk received several recruitment offers from the top colleges in the NCAA, but because of his standout performance on defense, intercepting 11 passes as a senior, he was primarily recruited to play as a defensive back.
-He ended up accepting an athletic scholarship to attend San Diego State, because they were the first school to offer him a scholarship to play the running back position.
+Faulk received several recruitment offers from top colleges in the NCAA, however, because of his standout performance on defense, intercepting 11 passes as a senior, he was primarily recruited to play as a defensive back.
+Faulk ended up accepting an athletic scholarship to attend San Diego State, as they were the first school to offer him a scholarship to play the running back position.
 Faulk was recruited by Curtis Johnson, and coached by Bret Ingalls and future New Orleans Saints head coach, Sean Payton.
-In one of the most prolific performances of his entire career, he ran all over the University of the Pacific in just his second collegiate game on September 14, 1991.
-In 37 carries, he racked up 386 yards and scored seven touchdowns, both records for freshmen (the 386 yards were then an NCAA record).
+In one of the most prolific performances of his entire career, he played against University of the Pacific in just his second collegiate game on September 14, 1991.
+In 37 carries, Faulk racked up 386 yards and scored seven touchdowns, both records for freshmen (the 386 yards were then an NCAA record).
 "Faulk had scoring runs of 61, 7, 47, 9, 5, 8 and 25 yards."
 That performance sparked one of the greatest freshman seasons in NCAA history, gaining 1,429 yards rushing, with 23 total touchdowns (21 rushing), and 140 points scored.
 Faulk went on to better 1,600 yards rushing in his sophomore year.
-In Faulk's junior season in 1993, he was finally able to showcase his all-purpose ability by catching 47 passes for 640 yards and 3 touchdowns to go with 1,530 yards and 21 touchdowns on the ground.
-These numbers put Faulk 3rd in the nation in all-purpose yardage that year, and 2nd in scoring.
+In Faulk's junior season in 1993, he caught 47 passes for 640 yards and 3 touchdowns to go with 1,530 yards and 21 touchdowns on the ground, putting him 3rd in the nation in all-purpose yardage that year, and 2nd in scoring.

-Faulk left San Diego State with many of the school's offensive records, among them 5,562 all-purpose yards and 62 career touchdowns, which is the 8th most in NCAA history.
-After his 1992 season at SDSU, Faulk finished second in the Heisman Trophy award, losing to quarterback Gino Torretta in what was considered a notable snub in the history of the award Torretta's Miami Hurricanes had again gone undefeated in the regular season and was ranked No. 1 in the country before the Heisman balloting, Faulk's team finished with a middling 5–5–1 record, continuing a trend of the Heisman going to the most notable player on one of the nation's best teams.
-He was a Heisman finalist as well in 1991 (9th) and 1993 (4th).
+Faulk left San Diego State with many of the school's offensive records, among them 5,562 all-purpose yards and 62 career touchdowns, the 8th most in NCAA history.
+After his 1992 season at SDSU, Faulk finished second in the Heisman Trophy award, losing to quarterback Gino Torretta in what was considered a notable snub in the history of the award.
+Torretta's Miami Hurricanes had again gone undefeated in the regular season and were ranked No. 1 in the country before the Heisman balloting.
+Faulk's team finished with a middling 5–5–1 record, continuing a trend of the Heisman going to the most notable player on one of the nation's best teams.
+Faulk was a Heisman finalist as well in 1991 (9th) and 1993 (4th).
 With a year of eligibility remaining, Faulk declared for the NFL draft and was the second overall selection in April 1994.
 He went on to make 7 Pro Bowls and win three NFL Offensive Player of the Year awards during his NFL career.
 In 2017, he was enshrined to the College Football Hall of Fame.

 Mountain West Conference era (2000–present)

 In the year 2000, San Diego State became a charter member of the Mountain West Conference.
+The team was scheduled to become a football-only member of the Big East Conference in July 2013, but on January 17, the Mountain West's board of directors voted to reinstate the university.